-Pulau Banyak (“Many Islands”) is a cluster of about 40 islands located 4.5 hours by boat off the western coast of North Sumatra in the special autonomous region of Aceh, Indonesia.
-The islands support a population of 7,000 people, all of whom live within seven villages on only three of the islands.
-Four of the seven villages in Pulau Banyak propose the creation of no-take areas in their respective jurisdictions, which will be regulated by Hukum Adat Kampong (village traditional law).
+Pulau Banyak (“Many Islands”) is a cluster of about 40 islands, located 4.5 hours by boat off the west coast of North Sumatra in the Aceh region of Indonesia.
+The islands support a population of 7,000 people, who live in seven villages on only three of the islands.
+Four of these villages propose to create no-take areas in their respective jurisdictions.
+The areas will be regulated by village traditional law, or hukum adat kampong.

 In return, Seacology will fund projects requested by each village.
 In Desa Teluk Nibung, Seacology will fund a soccer field, and the village will protect 1,008 acres of coral reef and 12 acres of forest for 10 years.
 The village of Pulai Balai will use a Seacology grant to rebuild a village youth meeting hall and will protect 217 acres of coral reef and five acres of adjoining land for 10 years.
 In Desa Suka Makmur, Seacology will fund concrete gutters; the village will protect 94 acres of forest, 106 acres of mangrove forest, and 114 acres of marine area.
 Finally, in Desa Ujung Sialit, Seacology will fund a soccer field, in exchange for protection of 326 acres of coral and seagrass, and 42 acres of mangrove forest.